Sport-by-sport look at the impact of the coronavirus outbreak

 – Bournemouth have announced five of their employees, including goalkeeper Artur Boruc, are self-isolating having displayed symptoms consistent with the virus.

+– West Ham manager David Moyes is self-isolating, the PA news agency understands, after coming into direct contact with Arteta during their match at the Emirates Stadium last weekend.
+It is understood the measure is purely precautionary, with Moyes showing no symptoms of the virus.

+– Harrogate’s home match with Solihull Moors in the Vanarama National League on Friday night was postponed, as was Saturday’s clash between Boreham Wood – who share facilities with Arsenal – and Torquay in the same competition.
+However, the National League decided to allow the rest of the matches in its three divisions this weekend to continue.

-– Juventus defender Daniele Rugani also tested positive on Wednesday night, while three Leicester players have shown symptoms and were kept away from the rest of the Foxes’ squad.
+– Juventus defender Daniele Rugani tested positive on Wednesday night, while three Leicester players have shown symptoms and were kept away from the rest of the squad.

+– Real Madrid players have been told to go into quarantine after a member of the club’s basketball team tested positive for coronavirus.
+LaLiga suspended “at least the next two rounds of matches” as a result of the quarantine in place at Real.

+– Barcelona have suspended all first-team activity after taking advice from their medical staff.

 – Major League Soccer announced the suspension of matches for 30 days with immediate effect.